jrjones9440/DFIR-Techniques/docs/1.Windows/NTUSER_DAT_Analysis.md

 ### What it shows
 Recently opened documents by extension type.

-### DFIR Notes
+### Procedure
-- Uses MRU lists and key LastWrite timestamps
-- Subkeys store “extra timestamps”:
-  - Each file-type subkey’s LastWrite = time the last file of that type was opened
-- Registry Explorer plugin includes **Extension Last Opened** column
-- MRU ordering helps **time bounding / bookending**
+1. Navigate to the `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\RecentDocs` key in Registry Explorer.
+2. Timestamps in the RecentDocs key are identified via MRU lists and the last write times of registry keys.
+Each key has a timestamp and thus each of the sub-keys of RecentDocs keeps the time of the last file of that type to be opened.
+3. These "extra" timestamps are collected in the Registry Explorer Recent documents plugin in the Extension Last Opened column.
+By reviewing this column you can bookend the time periods within which multiple files were opened.
+4. The RecentDocs key keeps the order of items opened via its MRU key.
-  - If item is MRU position 41 opened at time T, the 40 above it were opened **after T**
+5. For example, if **test.doc** was opened on **2025-10-10:50:25 UTC** and is MRU position 41, that means that the 40 items above it in the list were all opened **AFTER 2025-10-10:50:25 UTC**.

-### Tasks
-- Review **Extension Last Opened**
-- Identify filenames around the timeframe of interest
+6. Review the Extension Last Opened column in Registry Explorer and identify the filenames opened around the timeframe of interest and document timestamps.
-- Record drive letters from **Target Name**
-- Search Target Name for sensitive keywords
+7. Document drive letters referenced within RecentDocs by looking at the Target Name:
+      - You can search for interesting or sensitive files by searching within the Target Name field

 📸 **Example Screenshot**